aswinambalathara/Meet_Grid/README.md

-An Event Management app built in MERN with clean architecture.
+An Event Management app built in MERN with Repository architecture.